To be able to file your annual report online with Bolagsverket, there are certain conditions.

 How to submit the annual report if you have signed the original using your e-identification

-If you prepare your annual report in electronic form, you must sign it with an advanced electronic signature, as referred to in article 3 of the eIDAS regulations.* The types of e-signatures most commonly used in Sweden at present are regarded as fulfilling the requirements referred to in the regulations.
+If you prepare your annual report in electronic form, you must sign it with an advanced electronic signature, as referred to in article 3 of the eIDAS regulations.*

 If you then wish to submit your annual report online, you must make an electronic copy of the annual report (and the auditor’s report, if required) which has the same content as the original documents.
 The file format must be iXBRL and a program which is linked up with Bolagsverket is required in order to upload the file and submit the annual report.

 Online filing of annual reports coming soon for limited companies using K3 accounting regulations

 We are currently working to make online filing possible for limited companies using K3 accounting regulations as well.
 We calculate that we will be ready during spring 2019.

 Online filing may become mandatory in the future